knative/docs/docs/eventing/sink/kafka-sink.md

 A Kafka Producer is the component responsible for sending events to the Apache Kafka cluster.
 Knative exposes all available Kafka Producer configurations that can be modified to suit your workloads.

-You can change these configurations by modifying the `config-kafka-sink-data-plane` `ConfigMap` in the `knative-eventing` namespace.
+You can change these configurations by modifying the `config-kafka-sink-data-plane` config map in the `knative-eventing` namespace.

-Documentation for the settings available in this `ConfigMap` is available on the [Apache Kafka website](https://kafka.apache.org/documentation/), in particular, [Producer configurations](https://kafka.apache.org/documentation/#producerconfigs).
+Documentation for the settings available in this config map is available on the [Apache Kafka website](https://kafka.apache.org/documentation/), in particular, [Producer configurations](https://kafka.apache.org/documentation/#producerconfigs).

 ## Enable debug logging for data plane components

-To enable debug logging for data plane components change the logging level to `DEBUG` in the `kafka-config-logging` ConfigMap.
+To enable debug logging for data plane components change the logging level to `DEBUG` in the `kafka-config-logging` config map.

-1. Apply the following `kafka-config-logging` ConfigMap:
+1. Apply the following `kafka-config-logging` config map:

     ```yaml
     apiVersion: v1